ari-dasci/S-CE3P-MDS/README.md

 ## Study

-Files to execute the experimental study carried out in the paper are available in: https://drive.google.com/file/d/1VwxfHC05bvRAicBfXqCNFznE2IYXee5w/view?usp=drivesdk.
+Files to execute the experimental study carried out in the paper are available in the _experimental_analysis.tar.xz_ file.

 For the correct execution you must have an Apache Kafka topic configured by the defult configuration, name "test".

-The scripts can be executed in the following order: _generateArtificialDatasets_, _runStreaming_ and _runScalability_.
 Usage instructions are written as comments in the scripts.
 Read them carefully before running them.